ember-learn/guides-source/guides/release/upgrading/editions.md

 {{/let}}
 ```

-And that wraps up the major template changes!
-Now, let's move on to native class
-syntax!
+If you forget to use `this` when you are supposed to, it will fall back to the context of the component or controller context that backs the template.
+However, the fallback behavior is deprecated and will be removed
+in future major versions of Ember (4+).

-### Native Classes
+## Native Classes

+Native classes are a feature of JavaScript.
-Native classes are officially supported in Ember Octane for use with:
+They are officially supported in Ember Octane for use with:

-- Glimmer Components
+- Components (except classic components)
 - Ember Data Models
 - Routes
 - Controllers